gerasimenkoao/Prusa3StarWarsEdition/ReadME.txt

 1000mm 12V red led stripe connected to hotend heater line

 Any other&small parts same as in original Prisa i3

-At least one thing - i don't use glass&height tuning of hotbed - this make it twice lighter(and faster in galaxy ;-) Use blue painter's tape (3M for example) directly on MK2B heated bed.

 Building sequence shown in numbered photos (/photos folder)